ledpup/ClimateExplorer/blog/_posts/2022-11-04-welcome-to-climate-explorer.markdown

 ## Contact us

-If you have any feeback, suggestions or questions, feel free to let us know at [climateexplorerteam@gmail.com](mailto:climateexplorerteam@gmail.com).
+If you have any feedback, suggestions or questions, feel free to let us know at [climateexplorerteam@gmail.com](mailto:climateexplorerteam@gmail.com).